Grand tour de l'est Canada - Guided tour in French.

 260 km

 Departure for a wonderful discovery of Kouchibouguac National Park, a true natural paradise offering a fascinating mosaic of landscapes: bogs, salt marshes, estuaries, freshwater systems, sheltered lagoons, former farmland, and majestic forests.
 Lunch on your own.
 Stop at Bouctouche Dune, a 12-km-long dune that stretches along the coastline.
 Enjoy a walk through the salt marshes and wild landscapes to discover this geological wonder.
 Then continue to Shediac, the Lobster Capital of the World, where you will learn about the history of this legendary crustacean on a unique cruise.
 Learn all the secrets of lobster fishing and its place in local culture.
 Lobster dinner on board the boat, to savor this delicacy of the sea in an idyllic setting.
 Continue to Moncton.
-Check in at the hotel.
-Overnight stay.
+Check in at the hotel for 2 nights.

 N.B.: Depending on tide and sailing schedules, the lobster dinner may take place early or a lobster lunch may be planned.